umangkumarr/CodePrime/docs/Problems/intro.md

 # Guidelines for Contributors

-We welcome every kind of contribution which can help us in improving the website.
+We welcome every kind of contribution that can help us improve the website.
-We accept only the programming related contribution.
+We accept only the programming-related contribution.

 ---
 ## How to Contribute?

-We have two branches which are required from development to deployment of the website.
+The following branches are required from development to deployment of the website.
 1. **Main** - contains all the necessary code (docs, configurations files).
-This is the main working repository.
+This is the main working branch.
-2. **gh-pages** - contains HTML files which will be rendered on the website.
+2. **gh-pages** - is the build version of the main branch.

 ## Procedure
-First clone the repository.
-Then run the following commands:
+First, clone the repository.
+Then run the following command:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';